robinmaiwald/rotsys-extended-sat/README.md

 _______________________________________________________________________________________________________________________________________________________

-The parameters -fixMUp, -fixMLow, -twoColor are for complete graphs missing a matching quiet usefull.
+The parameters -fixMUp, -fixMLow, -twoColor are for complete graphs missing a matching quiet usefull
 The parameter -goodOcta, -octaFix, -goodCross were designed for a very specific use and might not be usefull for others
 In all my code I tried to use Manfred Scheuchers style.
 I am sure there are parts which can be made "more optimal"
 ________________________________________________________________________________________________________________________________________________________